My Edges, I am finding, are useful in defining boundaries, for clarity and depth. I am learning to open to the experience of life at the edge.

 The wind is running through my hair, lifting strands to fly.

-I have climbed to the top of the Cape and followed its trail to the edge between land and water.
+I have climbed to the top of the Cape and followed its trail to the line between land and water.

 The ocean rushes to meet the land below and I feel both pushed forward and held back by the balance of air, water, and land here at the edge.

-In the balance is the experience which I breathe in, smelling ocean breeze and ionic mist caught with me in this balance here on the edge.
+In the balance is the experience which I breathe in, smelling ocean breeze and ionic mist caught with me in this balance here.

 My heart sings, taking in the deliciousness of this natural edge.